Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Numerical Optimization.md

 depends on effective choices of both the direction $p^{k}$ and the step length $\alpha_{k}$.

 $\color{lime}{Note}$: we use the notation $x^{k}$ and $\alpha_k$ to represent the $k$th iteration of the vector variables $x$ and $k$th step length, respectively.
-Most line search algorithms require pk to be a descent direction—one for which
+Most line search algorithms require pk to be a descent direction — one for which
 $\left< {p^k},\nabla f_k \right> < 0$ — because this property guarantees that the function $f$ can be reduced along this direction, where $\nabla f_k$ is the gradient of objective function $f$ at the $k$th iteration point $x_k$ i.e. $\nabla f_k=\nabla f(x^{k})$.
 ***
 Gradient descent and its variants are to find the local solution of  the unconstrained optimization problem: